aofei/air/README.md

 ## Documentation

-Does all the web frameworks need to have a complicated (or a lovely but lengthy) website to guide people how to use them?
+Does all web frameworks need to have a complicated (or a lovely but lengthy) website to guide people how to use them?
 Well, Air has only one [GoDoc](https://godoc.org/github.com/aofei/air) with useful comments.
 In fact, Air is so succinct that you don't need to understand how to use it through a